mamedev/mame/docs/source/commandline/commandline-all.rst

 **-[no]syncrefresh**

 	Enables speed throttling only to the refresh of your monitor.
-This means that the game's actual refresh rate is ignored; however, the sound code still attempts to keep up with the game's original refresh rate, so you may encounter sound problems.
+This means that the system's actual refresh rate is ignored; however, the sound code still attempts to keep up with the system's original refresh rate, so you may encounter sound problems.
 This option is intended mainly for those who have tweaked their video card's settings to provide carefully matched refresh rate options.
 Note that this option does not work with -video gdi mode.
 The default is OFF (*-nosyncrefresh*).

 .. _mame-commandline-prescale: